foliant-docs/docs/src/index.md

 Foliant is an all-in-one single-source documentation authoring tool.
 It lets you produce standalone documents in **pdf** and **docx**, build **static websites**, upload pages to **Confluence**, all from single Markdown source.

 Foliant is a higher order tool, which means it uses other programs to do its job.
-For pdf and docx, it can use [Pandoc](https://pandoc.org/) or [md-to-pdf](https://github.com/simonhaenisch/md-to-pdf), for websites there are available integrations with [MkDocs](https://www.mkdocs.org/), [Aglio](https://github.com/danielgtaylor/aglio) and [Slate](https://github.com/slatedocs/slate).
+For pdf and docx, it can use [Pandoc](https://pandoc.org/) or [md-to-pdf](https://github.com/simonhaenisch/md-to-pdf), for websites [MkDocs](https://www.mkdocs.org/), [Aglio](https://github.com/danielgtaylor/aglio) and [Slate](https://github.com/slatedocs/slate).

 Foliant preprocessors let you reuse parts of your documents, show and hide content with flags, render diagrams from text, and much more.